root-foundation/root/README.md

 ## Fork-ability

-Rootnet is fork-able at its core.
+RootNet is fork-able at its core.
 If RootFoundation stops serving its users in the way *they* want, the Ledger itself can be forked, a new NetworkToken issued, and a *new* foundation can continue the work towards uniting humanity and unlocking our collective potential in a way that's actually aligned with what people want.

 All of the RootFoundation’s activity will be publicly available in _this_ repository under an [MIT license](LICENSE), enabling anyone to fork anything without needing permission.